23 Questions & Answers About Steroids

 7. Will I Get Acne?

-Acne vulgaris is a common androgenic side effect.
+Acne vulgaris is a common androgenic side effect that we see in our clinic.
 Some compounds are worse at aggravating acne in users, with prone individuals usually deciding to avoid such compounds.
 They also may opt for a compound with a reduced 5α-reductase conversion.

-Treatment with anti-bacterial creams containing Benzoyl Peroxide may aid in reducing acne, via the removal of dead skin cells.
-If acne persists then a visit to your doctor is recommended; with the employment of an antibiotic course being successful in some cases.
+Treatment with anti-bacterial creams containing Benzoyl Peroxide has been effective for many of our patients in reducing acne, via the removal of dead skin cells.
+If acne persists then the employment of an antibiotic course can be successful.

 Some may opt to source Accutane, a drug that has potent effects in reducing activity in the sebaceous glands.
 Such glands are responsible for producing excess amounts of an oily substance, known as sebum.
 Accutane thus helps in treating the root cause of acne (excess sebum production blocking the pores).